 Have you discovered something in your research that would be interesting to share with other researchers?
 Are you reflecting upon something that has to do with academic discourses, methods, career paths, or the everyday of the scholarly life?
 Use NordMedia Network as a surface and tool for elaborating your thoughts!
 We welcome all contributions – not only scholarly essays in the news feed but also recommendations for upcoming events and ideas for new journalistically oriented articles.
 Contact us!

-NordMedia Network is a digital platform devoted to the research community that for the past four decades has grown out of the NordMedia Conference.
-We hope it will serve as a source for inspiration, information and interaction for those interested in media and communication research in or about the Nordic region.
-By bringing our community closer together, the platform will also make the expertise of Nordic media scholars more accessible in larger society.
+NordMedia Network is a digital platform devoted to the research community that for the past five decades has grown out of the NordMedia Conference.
+It aims to serve as a source for inspiration, information and interaction for those interested in media and communication research in or about the Nordic region.
+By bringing our community closer together, the platform also makes the expertise of Nordic media scholars more accessible in larger society.
 NordMedia Network is powered by Nordicom and funded with support from the Nordic Council of Ministers.
 Join us by creating your profile today!